mosche/blogposts/beamnative/README.md

 The results seen in this investigation are promising.
 It is absolutely feasible to run a Beam pipeline locally as native image.
 However, the unexpected high memory usage of the native pipeline - despite the improvement - is somehow a bit disappointing.
-Though, this might be an issue of the local runner.
+Though, this might be an issue of the direct runner.

 The next step here is to investigate this further with a more performance oriented runner, either using Spark or Flink or even a new lightweight in-memory runner developed from scratch.